Calculator

 Estimates only.
 Does not include income tax on salary or National Insurance.

 The £500 dividend allowance is the amount of dividend income you can receive tax-free each year, on top of any remaining Personal Allowance.
-It was reduced from £1,000 to £500 from April 2024.
-The allowance applies to all taxpayers regardless of their tax band — but your tax band determines the rate on dividends above the allowance.
+It was cut from £1,000 to £500 in April 2024.
+Every taxpayer gets it regardless of tax band — but your band determines the rate on dividends above it.

-Your salary or pension income uses the Personal Allowance first.
-Any unused Personal Allowance then shelters dividend income before the £500 dividend allowance is applied.
+Salary or pension income uses the Personal Allowance first.
+Any unused Personal Allowance shelters dividend income before the £500 allowance is applied.

 The dividend allowance is £500 for 2026/27.
 This has been the allowance since April 2024, reduced from the previous £1,000.
 Any dividends within this amount are free from dividend tax, regardless of your tax band.